0xideas/sequifier-archive/README.md

 ## More detailed explanations of the three steps
 #### Preprocessing of data into sequences for training

-The preprocessing step is designed for scenarios where for long series of events, the prediction of the next event from the previous N events  is of interest.
+The preprocessing step is designed for scenarios where for timeseries or timeseries-like data, the prediction of the next data point of a particular variable from prior values of that variable and (optionally) other variables is of interest.
 In cases of sequences where only the last item is a valid target, the preprocessing step should not be executed.

-This step presupposes input data with three columns: "sequenceId", "itemId" and "itemPosition".
+This step presupposes input data with three columns: "sequenceId" and "itemPosition", and a column with the variable that is the prediction target.
-"sequenceId" and "itemId" identify sequence and item, and the itemPosition column must provide values that enable sequential sorting.
+"sequenceId" separates different sequences and the itemPosition column provides values that enable sequential sorting.
 Often this will simply be a timestamp.
 You can find an example of the preprocessing input data at [documentation/example_inputs/preprocessing_input.csv](./documentation/example_inputs/preprocessing_input.csv)

 The data can then be processed and split into training, validation and testing datasets of all